 \begin{defn} For $m\ge 2$, let $(A, \mathcal{W})=\big(\{W_{1}, \dots, W_{m}\}, \{n_{1}, \dots, n_{m}\}\big)$ be a weighted set such that each $W_{j}$ is a permutation of $A_{j}\subset\{1,\cdots, n\}$ such that $A_{j}\cap A_{i}=\emptyset$ if $j\neq i$, and $\bigcup A_{j}=\{1,\dots, n\}$; $n_{j}=|A_{j}|$, and for any $k$, we have $n_{1}+\cdots+\widehat{n_{k}}+\cdots+n_{m}\le w$.
 Let $Z$ denote the cycle in $C_{m-2}\big(P(A, \mathcal{W},w);\Q\big)$ that is the boundary of $W_{1}\,\cdots\, W_{m}\in C_{m-1}\big(P(A,\mathcal{W});\Q\big)$.
 An \emph{averaged-filter} is the image of $Z$ in $H_{n-2}\big(\text{conf}(n,w);\Q\big)$ under $q$ and any sequence of $\text{spin}$-maps that yield $m$ wheels such that the $j^{\text{th}}$ wheel is on the disks in $A_{j}$.
 If the $\text{spin}$-maps yield proper wheels, we say that the averaged-filter is \emph{proper}. \end{defn}

 In a proper averaged-filter the wheels are proper.
-It also follows from the definition that there are at most $\frac{3w}{2}$ disks in an averaged-filter, and more than $w$ disks in a nontrivial averaged-filter.
+It also follows from the definition that there are at most $\frac{3w}{2}$ disks in an averaged-filter, and more than $w$ disks in a non-trivial averaged-filter.
 If $n\le w$, then $P(A, \mathcal{W}, w)$ is contractible and the averaged-filter is trivial in homology.
 We will still consider such filters as they will aid in the statement of Lemma \ref{relationlem}.

-If $n\le \frac{3w}{2}$ and $\sigma\in S_{n}$ is such that any collection of all but one of the wheels in $\sigma$ has total weight $\le w$ and $\sigma$ has at least $2$ wheels, then $P\big(n-\#\sigma,\mathcal{W}(\sigma), w\big)$ is homotopy equivalent to $S^{m-2}$.
-As a result, a nontrivial averaged-filter has $m\ge 2$ wheels on $n>w$ total disks such that each wheel is made of at least $n-w$ disk, and the wheels are ordered by the largest label.
+If $n\le \frac{3w}{2}$ and $\sigma\in S_{n}$ is such that any collection of all but one of the wheels in $\sigma$ has total weight at most $w$ and $\sigma$ has at least $2$ wheels, then $P\big(n-\#\sigma,\mathcal{W}(\sigma), w\big)$ is homotopy equivalent to $S^{m-2}$.
+As a result, a non-trivial averaged-filter has $m\ge 2$ wheels on $n>w$ total disks such that each wheel is made of at least $n-w$ disks, and the wheels are ordered by the largest label.
 The wheels in the averaged-filter can move as follows: Every wheel can perform its rotations independently, for a total of $n-m$ degrees of freedom, resulting in a $T^{n-m}$; additionally, each wheel can move left and right in the strip, crossing over or under each other in any order, and we take the average of all possible crossings in the same direction.
 Any $m-1$ wheels can have the same $x$-coordinate (since they contain at most $w$ disks total), but all $m$ cannot (this is not true for trivial averaged-filters).
-This movement can be thought of as an average of embedded $S^{m-2}$ inside the configuration space.
-As a result, the whole $(n-2)$-cycle arises from an average of embedded $S^{m-2}\times T^{n-m}$.
+This movement can be thought of as an average of embedded copies of $S^{m-2}$ in configuration space.
+As a result, the whole $(n-2)$-cycle arises from an average of embedded copies of $S^{m-2}\times T^{n-m}$.
 See Figure \ref{qinclusion} for an example of an averaged-filter on $3$ wheels each consisting of $1$ disk.